 Birding in Riverside!

 Riverside is home to rich and varied wildlife, including many wild birds.
 Due to its location on the Mississippi Flyway, Riverside welcomes dozens of migratory birds each Spring and Fall, in addition to the hundreds of local species that live here year round.
 Check out the information and links below and become a Riverside Birder!
-There couldn’t be a better time to start because 2018 is the Year of the Bird!
+Learn more about the Year of the Bird!

 Five Easy Ways to Help Birds